rambotech/BOG.Framework/README.md

 ###BabbleOn:
   Allows real-time monitoring of a service or other headless operation from any TCP client.

+###CipherUtility.cs
+  A nice static class for encryption from an external source.

 ###ConsoleControl:
   For console applications: a cleaner way to handle CTRL+BREAK.